UHDanke/gd_docs/suggestions/sequence_control.md

 ### Usage Examples

 Set 0 resets the counter to 0 (like Reset Full).
-Negative values of Set set the counter starting from the end of the sequence.
 Set \-1 sets the counter to the last step.
 Offset \-1 decreases the counter by 1 (like Reset Step).
 Offset \+1 increases the counter by 1 (skips step).
 With Mode Stop and Mode Last, if the counter is outside.